Computer Science & Engineering

 View Sections

 Students electing the project option for their master's degree perform their project work under this course.
-In order to successfully complete this course, students must defend their project before a three-person committee and present a 2-3 page extended abstract.
-Prerequisite: permission of advisor and submission of a research proposal form.
+In order to successfully complete this course, students must defend their project before a three person committee and present a 2-3 page extended abstract.
+Prerequisite: permission of adviser and submission of a research proposal form

 Credit variable, maximum 6 units.